lennoxruk/post-wiki/README.md

-# Post Wiki Gitea Action
+# Post Wiki Action

 ![version](version.svg)

 Gitea action to publish and replace files in a Gitea repository wiki.
-Purpose of writing is for auto generation of a documentation wiki in a workflow.
+Purpose of writing is for auto posting/generation of a documentation wiki in a workflow.

 This action can only manipulate the wiki of the Gitea repository from which it is been run.
 The wiki must exist before this action is executed.